daricong/photoViewerApp/README.md

 ### Administrator

 - **Uploading Photos:** Login as an admin to upload and manage photos.
-- **Update Photo Public View Access:** Set the access level for each photo during the upload process.
+- **Update Photo Public View Access:** Set the visibility of image to public
 - **Delete Photo:** Remove selected photo.

 ### Users